mapeditor/tiled/docs/manual/automapping.rst

 .. _automapping-StrictEmpty:

 AutoEmpty (alias: StrictEmpty)
-   This layer property is a boolean property.
+   This input layer property is a boolean property.
 It can be added to **input** and **inputnot** layers to customize the behavior for empty tiles within a rule.